-115.15 (a): KCDC Policy 5.1.23 mandates that cross-gender strip or cross-gender body cavity searches are prohibited, except in exigent situations or when performed and documented by a medical practitioner.
+115.15 (a): BCDC Policy 1300.05 mandates that cross-gender strip or cross-gender body cavity searches are prohibited, except in exigent situations or when performed and documented by a medical practitioner.
 All staff confirmed they are not allowed to conduct cross-gender searches except in exigent circumstances.
 Staff were able to articulate what an exigent circumstance would entail.

 115.15 (b): The facility house male and female detainees.
-The facility maintains a log of all strip searches.
+The facility maintains a log of all strip searches and cross gender searches.
 This log indicates date, time, purpose and offender's gender and gender of persons conducting the strip searches.
-All female detainees interviewed indicated they have not been pat searched or striped searched by a male staff.

-115.15 (c): The facility does house female detainees.
+115.15 (c): The facility houses male and female detainees.
 Officers are required to document all cross-gender strip searches and cross-gender visual body cavity searches.
 They also indicated they have never been programing or any other activities due to a lack of female staff.
-All interviewed indicated the men to not work on their unit.
+All interviewed indicated the men do not work on the female unit.

-115.15 (d): Policy KCDC Policy 1400.03 and GEO Corporate Policy 5.1.2-A enables detainees to shower, perform bodily functions, and change clothing without nonmedical staff of the opposite gender viewing their breasts, buttocks, or genitalia, except in exigent circumstances or when such viewing is incidental to routine cell checks.
-The living areas showers have curtains that provides for detainee privacy while showering.
-Toilet areas have partitions with door to allow detainees to use the restroom without being viewed by staff.
+115.15 (d): Policy BCDC Policy 1300.05 and GEO Corporate Policy 5.1.2-A enables detainees to shower, perform bodily functions, and change clothing without nonmedical staff of the opposite gender viewing their breasts, buttocks, or genitalia, except in exigent circumstances or when such viewing is incidental to routine cell checks.
+The living areas showers have curtains that provide for detainee privacy while showering.
+Toilet areas have partitions with doors to allow detainees to use the restroom without being viewed by staff.
 The medical area has a wraparound curtain for privacy during examinations.
-All toilets in the living units have partitions and a wall in front of the toile to provide privacy.
+All toilets in the living units have partitions and a wall in front of the toilet to provide privacy.
 All other areas that were reviewed during the tour had partitioned or single toilets with a door to provide privacy.
 All detainees stated they can shower, use the toilet and change clothes without being seen by staff members.
 The facility has implemented a policy that all opposite gender staff working the units will announce themselves prior to walking the range to allow detainees the opportunity to prepare themselves from a privacy perspective.
 Detainees interviewed acknowledged they were allowed to shower, dress and use the toilet without being viewed by staff of the opposite gender.
 Postings are located throughout the living units that female staff are assigned to work in housing units.
 The facility maintains a log for staff of the other gender to announce their presence when entering housing units.

-115.15 (e): GEO policy 5.1.2-A and facility policy 5.1.2 address searches of transgender and intersex detainees.
+115.15 (e): GEO policy 5.1.2-A and facility policy 1300.05 address searches of transgender and intersex detainees.
 Facilities shall not search or physically examine a transgender or intersex detainee solely to determine their genital status.
 If the genital status is unknown, it may be determined during private conversation with the individual, by reviewing medical records or by learning this information as part of a broader medical examination conducted in private by a medical practitioner.
-At the time of the onsite audit, there were two detainees who disclosed being transgender or intersex.
-Each transgender was offered a preference sheet when they arrived at the facility.
-One indicated she chose to shower in the living unit and the other indicated he chose to shower alone.
+At the time of the onsite audit, there was no detainees who disclosed being transgender or intersex.
+One resident that was gay indicate he is allowed to shower by himself.